MabbottLab/MEGneto/ConfigParams.md

           <summary>Method</summary>
           Where:Fcp_4_beamforming just before we perform actual beamforming
           <br>
-          Meaning: Specifies what method we want to use to perform the beam forming
+          Meaning: Specifies what method we want to use to perform the beamforming
         </details>
       </li></ul>
  </details>